LibrariesHacked/librarieshacked.github.io/_posts/2018-12-02-public-library-stats.md

 A [sample request to Bexley](https://www.whatdotheyknow.com/request/2017_library_statistics_11) can be seen on the 'What Do They Know' website.

-Some of the responses turned out to be a little annoying:
+Some of the responses turned out to be a little annoying.

 - Aberdeenshire sent the data converted to PDF
 - Anglesey never replied